MiSikora/laboratory/library/docs/gradle-plugin.md

     // Sets visibility of a factory extension function to be either 'public' or 'internal'. 'false' by default. isPublic = true

-    // Contributes features to this factory only if they match the condition.
-Includes all projects by default. projectFilter { project -> false }
   }

   // Configures feature flags factory.
 Useful for the QA module configuration.